DanielLavrushin/asuswrt-merlin-xrayui/README.md

 # Contributing

-If you have any problems with any of the XRAYUI, feel free to share them by opening an issue.
+If you have any problems with the XRAYUI, feel free to share them by opening an issue.
 You can also suggest/request a new feature to be created or added.
 Contributions are welcome and encouraged.

 # License